Loading...

 Table 04: Advantages and Disadvantages of dialysis and kidney transplant

-In addition to medical treatments, lifestyle changes also play an essential role in managing CKD and improving overall health
+Besides medical treatments, lifestyle changes also play an essential role in managing CKD and improving overall health.

 Managing and Living with Chronic Kidney Disease